escobard/cloud-apps/README.md

 # cloud-apps

-A sample cloud-native product, designed for scale.
+A sample cloud-native product, designed to scale.

 ## Quickstart